-These are products and classes I recommend from personal use and experience.
-If you have any questions about any of the items on this page, don’t hesitate to ask me about them!
+These are products I recommend from personal use and experience.
+If you have any questions about any of the items on this page, don’t hesitate to ask me about them.

 Also, the list contains affiliate links, so if you purchase from them I’ll receive a commission, with no added cost to you.
 As an Amazon associate, I earn from qualifying purchases.
 (Thanks for your support!)

 I like the Tombow Fudenosuke brush pen for smaller brush marker lettering.
 The black one comes in a pack with one hard-tip and one soft-tip pen, so you can decide which tip you prefer.
 I prefer the hard tip because it’s easier to control.

 Now they come in colors too.
 The colors all have the hard tip.

 It’s a great size for journals, envelopes, longer quotes, etc.

 Another of my favorite small brush pens is the Zebra Funwari.
 The tip is extra-fine, roughly the same size as the Tombow Fudenosuke, above.
 It doesn’t come in as many colors as the Fudenosuke, but that’s about it’s only downside.
 Like the Fudenosuke, it’s the perfect size for smaller lettering in your journals, envelopes, etc.

 I also really love the Pentel Sign Brush Pen for smallish brush lettering.
 (Be sure you are getting the ones with the brush tips, as they also have some with regular marker tips.
 This link is for the brush tips.)
 The tip is a little softer than the two pens above, so the lettering will be slightly larger.
 The Pentel is pretty easy to control and comes in vibrant colors.

 The Tombow Dual Brush Pens are wonderful for large brush lettering, plus, they are perfect for blending and watercolor techniques.
 They have a fine point tip at the other end, which adds versatility.
 These Tombows come in many colors.
 This pack is the Bright Palette.